Child in California mountain lion attack leaves hospital – KION546

 The boy had raced ahead of the adults on a trail in San Mateo County, south of San Francisco, Tuesday when the big cat pounced on him and pinned him to the ground, said Capt.
 Patrick Foy, a spokesman with the California Department of Fish and Wildlife.

-“The little boy was pretty viciously attacked by a mountain lion that took him to the ground and began biting into him,” Foy said.
+“The little boy was pretty viciously attacked by a mountain lion that took him to the ground,” Foy said.

+San Mateo County authorities said the boy had puncture wounds.
+Foy earlier Wednesday said the child had been bitten, but that after speaking to his mother investigators are no longer sure.

+“He was pretty severely scratched.
+But whether he was bitten or not, I can’t confirm that at this time,” he said.

-He said the boy fought the mountain lion and tried to free himself but the animal only let go after the child’s mother charged at it.
+Foy said the boy fought the mountain lion and tried to free himself, but the animal only let go after the child’s mother charged at it.

 “Right before she even made physical contact with the lion, the lion released the little boy,” Foy said.

-He said the child was released from Stanford Medical Center Tuesday evening.
+The child was released from Stanford Medical Center Tuesday evening, he said.

 The attack was reported shortly before 7 p.m. on Tunitas Creek Road, south of Half Moon Bay.
 It occurred in a private property in a remote location east of Highway 1, the San Mateo County Sheriff’s Department said.

-Foy said investigators have not yet interviewed the boy’s mother or been able to get access to the property where the attack happened.
-They also have yet to inspect the boy’s clothes for traces of saliva that could help them collect a DNA sample of the animal, he said.
+Foy said investigators have yet to get access to the property where the attack happened.
+He said they have collected the boy’s clothing and will check it for traces of saliva that could help them collect a DNA sample of the animal.

 Mountain lion attacks on humans are rare.
 About 20 confirmed attacks have occurred in California in more than a century of record-keeping, according to the Department of Fish and Wildlife.